ainsleydev/website/posts/optimise-seo.md

 Therefore, a nofollow tag must be present to prevent Google from thinking you’re involved in some kind of link scheme.

 ## Semantics

 Best HTML
 Use headings, sections, paragraphs.
 Using captions and alt text.

 ## Frameworks

+**Stop using Angular, Vue or React to serve your front-end website**

 ## No JS fallbacks